mhaack/mh-site/aside/evcc-part-2-draft.md

 category: project
 tags:
   - electricity
+  - photovoltaic
   - ev-charging
+  - smarthome
 images:
-  feature: /assets/images/evcc-hero.png
+  feature: /assets/images/evcc-setup-hero.png
 description: Follow this detailed technical guide to set up and configure evcc with real-world examples.
 Learn how to integrate your solar inverter, EV charger, and vehicle for optimal solar surplus charging.
-date: 2025-07-18
+date: 2025-07-XX
 permalink: /evcc-setup-guide/
+seo:
+  title: Step-by-Step evcc Installation and Configuration Guide
+  description: Complete technical guide for setting up evcc with SolarEdge, Keba P30, and Polestar.
+Includes real configuration files and troubleshooting tips.
 ---

 In [my previous post about evcc](/intro-into-evcc-charging/), I introduced you to this powerful open-source energy management system and explained why it's essential for anyone with solar panels and an electric vehicle.
 Now it's time to get our hands dirty with the actual setup and configuration process.